 North Shore Challenge

-The idea behind The North Shore Challenge for Camp Trillium was hatched by marathon swimmers Annaleise Carr and Josh Reid when they were training for Carr’s 2014 Lake Erie Crossing (she was previously the youngest person to swim across Lake Ontario following the traditional Marilyn Bell route.)
+The idea behind The North Shore Challenge for Camp Trillium was hatched by marathon swimmers Annaleise Carr and Josh Reid when they were training for Carr’s 2014 Lake Erie Crossing.
 With the first season of the Global Swim Series just around the corner, and successful races like the Toronto Island Lake Swim and the LOST Race in Lake Ontario, the time had come for Lake Erie to have her own jewel race.

 The North Shore Challenge continues to raise money for Camp Trillium Rainbow Lake, a Waterford, ON, summer camp for children and families affected by juvenile cancers.
 Since 2012, Carr’s “Annaleise’s Radical Crossings” group has raised nearly $500,000 for the camp.